Layla Moran: Early life and career

-Because her father was a diplomat for the European Union and its predecessors, Moran grew up in various countries, including Belgium, Greece, Ethiopia, Jamaica and Jordan.
-She attended private schools in Brussels, Kingston in Jamaica and Roedean School in Brighton.
+As her father was a diplomat for the European Union, Moran grew up in various countries, including Belgium, Greece, Ethiopia, Jamaica and Jordan.
+She attended private schools in Brussels, and Kingston, before going to Roedean School in Brighton.
 From 2000 to 2003, she studied physics at Imperial College London, and from 2005 to 2007 completed a PGCE at Brunel University London.
-From 2007 to 2008, she studied for a master's degree in comparative education at UCL's Institute of Education.
+From 2007 to 2008, she studied for a master's degree in comparative education at the Institute of Education (now the UCL Institute of Education).

 From 2003 to 2012, Moran was a maths and physics teacher at the International School of Brussels, and at two schools in London: Queensmead School and Southbank International School.
 Between 2009 and 2013 she worked as a part-time course tutor for Oxford Study Courses, a company that helps International Baccalaureate teachers and students, and from 2013 she was full-time academic manager.

-Political career
+Parliamentary career

-Moran was selected as the Liberal Democrat candidate for Battersea at the 2010 general election and came in third place.
-She also stood as a candidate for the West Central constituency in the 2012 London Assembly election, coming fourth.
+Moran was selected as the Liberal Democrat candidate for Battersea at the 2010 general election, coming third with 14.7% of the vote behind the Conservative candidate Jane Ellison and the Labour candidate Martin Linton.
+She also stood as a candidate for the West Central constituency in the 2012 London Assembly election, coming fourth with 6.9% of the vote behind the Conservative incumbent Kit Malthouse, and the Labour and Green Party candidates.

-Moran contested Oxford West and Abingdon at the 2015 general election, coming second.
-She was selected for the seat again at the 2017 general election and won the seat from Nicola Blackwood, a Conservative who was then a junior minister for health, with 26,256 votes (43.7%) and a majority of 816.
+Moran contested Oxford West and Abingdon at the 2015 general election, coming second with 28.9% of the vote behind the incumbent Conservative MP Nicola Blackwood.
+She was selected for the seat again at the snap 2017 general election and was elected with 43.7% of the vote and a majority of 816.
 Moran became the first UK Member of Parliament of Palestinian descent and the first female Liberal Democrat MP from an ethnic minority background.

 In June 2017, Moran was named Liberal Democrat spokesperson for education, science and young people in the House of Commons.
 That month she used her maiden speech to call for fairer funding for schools, and in July 2017 she spoke out against the closure of all the Sure Start children's centres in Oxfordshire earlier in the year.
 Also in July 2017, Moran was jeered at for accusing the Conservatives of underfunding a new scheme to provide 30 hours of free child care for the children of working parents.
 Later in 2017, she was appointed a member of the Public Accounts Committee, which is responsible for overseeing government expenditure.